Insurance for Independent Living Facilities

 Insurance for Independent Living Facilities can include:

-• Optional coverage when ILFs integrate managed care partners or on-site health providers
+• Optional coverage when partnering with on-site health providers or managed care.

 General Liability Insurance

-• Personal & advertising injury for non-PHI privacy or reputational claims
+• Personal and advertising injury — libel, slander, or reputational claims.

-• Optional endorsements for meals, laundry, housekeeping, and transportation servicesStandard limits:
+• Optional endorsements for meals, laundry, shuttle services, and special events.

 ⬆ Back to contents